Everest Region Treks

 Walking through here is like walking through the living core of Sherpa culture.
 There are prayer wheels, mani stone walls with Buddhist mantras etched onto them, and colorful prayer flags that send blessings on the wind all along the trail.
 Each community gives you a glimpse into a deeply spiritual way of life that the mountains have molded.

 Namche Bazaar's busy entryway is more than just a place to get used to the altitude.
 Along its narrow streets, there are traditional stores, bakeries, and the Sherpa Culture Museum.
 The museum is a wonderful place to learn about the area's history and climbing legacy.
 The trail goes up higher to holy places like the Tengboche Monastery, which is the spiritual center of Khumbu.
-Attending a morning puja (prayer service) here, accompanied by the sound of monks chanting, the aroma of juniper incense, and the majestic peaks of Ama Dablam looming in the background, is an unforgettable experience.
+Attending a morning puja at Tengboche, with the monks chanting in low harmonies, juniper smoke drifting through the prayer hall, and Ama Dablam framed in the doorway behind the altar, is one of the moments most trekkers tell us they remember years later.

 Staying at teahouses run by families is an important part of cultural exchange.
 You connect with Sherpa hosts whose hospitality is famous by sharing a warm dhal bhat (lentils and rice) over the stove.
 You discover that the community works together to keep the paths in excellent shape and that Sherpa guides and porters are just as strong as they are humble and respectful of the mountains they call home.
 This expedition is a privilege since it lets you walk through a living cultural landscape, not simply a physical one.